cmla-psu/matrixqueries/README.md

 Sourse code for the paper  [Optimizing Fitness-For-Use of Differentially Private Linear Queries](https://arxiv.org/abs/2012.00135).

-[Here](https://github.com/cmla-psu/ffs) is an extensible julia code base for the solving the optimization problems.
+[Here](https://github.com/cmla-psu/ffs) is an extensible julia code base for solving the optimization problems.

 ## Description